According to the

-The infection causes blisters and sores on the lips, mouth, or gums.
-After an initial infection, the virus stays dormant inside the nerve cells of the face.
+The condition causes blisters and sores on the lips, mouth, tongue, or gums.
+After an initial outbreak, the virus stays dormant inside the nerve cells of the face.

 The symptoms will usually go away without treatment in a few weeks.
 A doctor may prescribe medications if relapses occur often.

-After the first infection, the virus lays dormant inside the nerve cells of the face for the rest of a person’s life.
-This means that symptoms aren’t always present.
-However, certain events can make the virus awaken and lead to a recurrent herpes infection.
-Events that trigger a recurrent infection of oral herpes might include:
+Since the virus lays dormant inside the nerve cells of the face for the rest of a person’s life, symptoms aren’t always present.
+However, certain events can make the virus reawaken and lead to a recurrent herpes outbreak.

-- hormone changes
+- hormonal changes

 - upper respiratory infection

-- extreme temperatures
+- extreme temperature

-- weakened immune system
+- a weakened immune system

-- dental work or surgery
+- recent dental work or surgery

-The primary infection may not cause symptoms at all.
-If it does, blisters may appear near or on the mouth within one to three weeks after first contact with the virus.
-The blisters might last up to three weeks.
-In general, a recurrent episode is milder than the initial infection.
+The original acquisition may not cause symptoms at all.
+If it does, blisters may appear near or on the mouth within 1 to 3 weeks after your first contact with the virus.
+The blisters might last up to 3 weeks.

 Symptoms of a recurrent episode may include: